 - Hike along the Myrtlewood Tree Trail to visit the largest Myrtlewood tree in Oregon

 The entirety of Oregon’s coast is beautiful, but the southern coast offers even more aesthetic drama with thick forests pushing up against soft sand beaches and rocky vistas.
 Explore tide pools at the beaches of Harris Beach State Park, or lay a picnic blanket on the beach to look for gray whales.
 Expect this park to be busy with both RVs and tent campers in the summer, but the crowds thin out in the winter when you can watch powerful storms blow across the coast.

 “There’s a beach path for every type of person at this park.
 Some paths are quite narrow at certain points, some are paved all the way down to the sand; there’s even a gravel/ dirt hybrid sunset trail for those just looking to stroll… Let me tell you though, exploring the beach will NOT disappoint!
 For all the coastal crags offshore, the panorama is breathtaking in every direction.” — The Dyrt camper

 Things to Do + See Near Harris Beach State Park

 - Sample local beer at Chetco Brewing Company

 - Take a walk along Lone Ranch Beach

 - Try to capture the stunning views at Samuel H. Boardman Scenic Corridor

-Ready to start planning your Oregon Coast RV road trip?
+Ready to start planning your Oregon Coast road trip?
 View our saved List of Top RV campgrounds on the Oregon Coast and you’ll be on your way!